Oil collapse over coronavirus fears overdone

 The International Energy Agency (IEA), for comparison, has said they expect that oil demand will fall by 435,000 BPD this quarter.
 This is the first decrease since the financial crisis in 2009 due to the coronavirus outbreak in China, the International Energy Agency (IEA) said on Thursday.

 I will also mention that there are still geopolitical risks as well.
-Tensions with Iran seem to have calmed down after President Trump took out Iranian Gen. Qassem Soleimani yet the country is again creating havoc in the Middle East.
+Tensions with Iran seem to have calmed down after President Trump took out Iranian Gen. Qassem Soleimani, yet the country is again creating havoc in the Middle East.

 On top of that, in the U.S. oil demand, because of a strong economy and high consumer confidence, could shatter oil demand numbers this year.
 Not to mention that February tends to be a low point for oil and gasoline anyway, and they start to rise as the summer driving season is right around the corner.